Aktau

 Aktau (/ˌɑːkˈtaʊ/, /UKalsoˌækˈtaʊ/; Ақтау, /kk/) is a major port city in southwestern Kazakhstan, on the eastern shore of the Caspian Sea.
 Aktau is on the Mangyshlak Peninsula in the Mangystau Region.

-Known for its strategic location on the Caspian Sea, Aktau is a port, playing a key role in the region's maritime trade, particularly oil and gas exports.
-The city’s economic growth is largely driven by the oil and energy sectors, being one of Kazakhstan's primary sources of oil.
-This economic focus has shaped the city's development, with many of its inhabitants working in the energy industry.

-Aktau is also known for its coastal beauty, with beaches and scenic views of the Caspian Sea providing opportunities for leisure and tourism.

 Etymology

 The name of the city, meaning "white hills", comes from the hills that separate Mangyshlak Peninsula and Buzachi Peninsula.
 From 1964 to 1991, the city was named Shevchenko, after the Ukrainian poet Taras Shevchenko, who was exiled nearby in a settlement about 100 km to the northwest.

 History

 The area of present-day Aktau has been inhabited since the Neolithic period.
 Archaeological evidence from the surrounding Mangystau region includes ancient necropolises such as Beket-Ata and Shakpak-Ata, sacred underground mosques carved into limestone, which reflect the spiritual and cultural traditions of early Turkic and pre-Islamic civilizations.
 Additionally, the region lay along key branches of the ancient Silk Road, serving as a strategic point between Central Asia and the Caspian Sea.

 The territory of what is now Aktau was once inhabited by ancient tribes of Scythians.
 Archeological finds in the area include old settlements and utensils.
 The current territory of Mangystau Region hosted a spur route of the northern silk road, which resulted in the founding of several Sufi shrines in Aktau's vicinity.
 However, the area had very little population prior to Soviet times and no cities of any relevancy, almost certainly due to the scarcity of fresh water.